tannewt/wa-law.org/bill/2021-22/hb/1140/1/README.md

 # House Bill 1140

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1140.xml)
+## Section 1
+> This section adds a new section to an existing chapter [13.40](/rcw/13_juvenile_courts_and_juvenile_offenders/13.40_juvenile_justice_act_of_1977.md).
+Here is the [modified chapter](rcw/13_juvenile_courts_and_juvenile_offenders/13.40_juvenile_justice_act_of_1977.md) for context.

+1. Except as provided in subsection (2) of this section, law enforcement shall provide a juvenile with access to an attorney for consultation, which may be provided in person, by telephone, or by video conference, before the juvenile waives any constitutional rights if a law enforcement officer:

+    a.
+Questions a juvenile after providing a Miranda warning;

+    b.
+Requests that the juvenile provide consent to search the juvenile or the juvenile's property, dwellings, or vehicles under the juvenile's control; or

+    c.
+Briefly detains a juvenile based on reasonable suspicion of involvement in criminal activity.

+2. Statements made by a juvenile after the juvenile is contacted by a law enforcement officer in a manner described under subsection (1) of this section are not admissible in a juvenile offender or adult criminal court proceeding unless:

+    a.
+The juvenile has been provided with access to an attorney for consultation; and

+    b.
+The juvenile provides an express waiver knowingly, intelligently, and voluntarily made by the juvenile after the juvenile has been fully informed of the right being waived as required under RCW 13.40.140.

+3. A law enforcement officer may question a juvenile without following the requirement in subsection (1) of this section if:

+    a.
+The law enforcement officer believes that the information sought is necessary to protect an individual's life from an imminent threat;

+    b.
+A delay to allow legal consultation would impede the protection of an individual's life from an imminent threat; and

+    c.
+Questioning by the law enforcement officer is limited to matters reasonably expected to obtain information necessary to protect an individual's life from an imminent threat.

+4. After the juvenile has consulted with legal counsel, the juvenile may advise, direct a parent or guardian to advise, or direct legal counsel to advise the law enforcement officer that the juvenile chooses to assert a constitutional right.
+Any assertion of constitutional rights by the juvenile through legal counsel must be treated by a law enforcement officer as though it came from the juvenile.
+The waiver of any constitutional rights of the juvenile may only be made according to the requirements of RCW 13.40.140.

+5. For purposes of this section, the following definitions apply:

+    a.
+"Juvenile" means any individual who is under the chronological age of 18 years; and

+    b.
+"Law enforcement officer" means any general authority, limited authority, or specially commissioned Washington peace officer or federal peace officer as those terms are defined in RCW 10.93.020, including school resource officers as defined in RCW 28A.320.124 and other public officers who are responsible for enforcement of fire, building, zoning, and life and safety codes.

 ## Section 2
 > This section modifies existing section [13.40.140](/rcw/13_juvenile_courts_and_juvenile_offenders/13.40_juvenile_justice_act_of_1977.md).
 Here is the [modified chapter](rcw/13_juvenile_courts_and_juvenile_offenders/13.40_juvenile_justice_act_of_1977.md) for context.